 What Kind of Information Do We Collect and Process?
 When browsing our website

-In order to sign-up to our mailing list you only need to provide your email address.
-Using this you can update your subscription preferences at any time or unsubscribe all together.
-The option to do this is linked from every email you receive from us.
+In order to sign-up for our mailing list, you only need to provide your email address.
+Using this you can update your subscription preferences at any time or unsubscribe altogether.
+The option to do this is linked to every email you receive from us.

 Buying a Product Online

 When buying a product online you will be required to provide your name, email address, delivery, and billing address in order to fulfil your order.